rohitpatwa/leetcode/Readme.md

 746. Min Cost Climbing Stairs : For each step, cost[i] += min(cost[i-1], cost[i-2]); return cost[-1]
 392. Is Subsequence : Use two pointers i,j.
 Increment both if same char else j+=1.
 If i reaches the end, return True.
 303. Range Sum Query - Immutable : Pre-calculate all the prefix sums.
 Return the difference of prefix sums nums[j] - nums[i-1]
+929. Unique Email Addresses : Split the emails at @.
+Apply rules through regex and add the resultant email in a set.
+48. Rotate Image : Repear n/2 iterations.
+Replace 4 points in one go.
+2. Add Two Numbers : Iterate over 2 LL.
+Maintain carry digit.
+Keep adding new nodes to res.
+In the end, check if carry is set.
+19. Remove Nth Node From End of List : Place two pointers n nodes apart in the linked list.
+As ptr1 reaches the end, ptr2 will be on the nth node from end.
+933. Number of Recent Calls : Use a Q to keep recent timestamps.
+Whenever ping is called, remove all the expired ones and add t to Q. Return len(Q)
 -------------------------- REVISION 2 -----------------------------
 897. Increasing Order Search Tree : Do in-order traversal and store elements.
 Make a tree from the stored Elements.
 733. Flood Fill : Recursively perform DFS.
 Store startColor, update the pixel and compare it's neighbors with the start color.